Medium sized crater

 Lake and climatic record

 The bottom of the crater has been filled by a lake.
 Currently, Bosumtwi Lake has a diameter of some 8 km, it is up to 80 m deep.
 At the depth of some 15 meters, the water becomes anoxic.

 Bosumtwi Lake currently does not have any inlets or outlets – it is fed only by rain.

 Due to isolation here have developed endemic species of fish – a cichlid Hemichromis frempongi (possible subspecies of H.fasciatus) and subspecies of cichlids Tilapia busumana and Tilapia discolor.

-Bottom of lake is covered with up to 310 m thick layer of sediments.
-These sediments provide very important data about the climate history in this part of Africa.
+Bottom of the lake is covered with up to 310 m thick layer of sediments.
+These sediments provide very important data about climate history in this part of Africa.

-The analysis shows that this part of Africa on a regular basis experiences approximately 30 – 40 years long droughts.
+The analysis shows that this part of Africa on regular basis experiences approximately 30 – 40 years long droughts.
 Level of lake falls per some 10 – 30 meters in such times.
 These droughts are caused by the changes of temperatures in the Atlantic (Atlantic Multidecadal Oscillation).